PHOTOS: LSU baseball defeats Mississippi State

 Thursday Night

-Mostly cloudy skies early, then partly cloudy after midnight.
+Cloudy skies early, followed by partial clearing.
 Low 58F.
 Winds NW at 5 to 10 mph.

 Humidity: 69%